Skip to main content

 arr = jax.numpy.arange(10)

-The following code shows an example of JAX compatible function compiled with jit, measuring its runtime
+The following code shows an example of a JAX compatible function compiled with jit, measuring its runtime

 import jax